Home

 Mellotron used:

-Ramatam is an album of unrestrained heavy rock, or is it?
+Ramatam is an album of unrestrained heavy rock.
+Or is it?
 A couple of ballads are quite normal on this kind of album, but a brass-fuelled soul feel, as on Wayso, isn't, so maybe they were less 'standard' than you might think.
 It features the most unbelievable lyrics, mind; well, titles like Whiskey Place and Wild Like Wine tell their own story, I think.
-OK, it was 1972, and lyrical erudition was pretty thin on the ground, certainly in red-blooded rock circles, and it's not as if anything's improved, is it?
-Tommy Sullivan guests on Mellotron on two tracks, with grungy, almost distorted strings on the rocking Ask Brother Ask, and cleaner, higher ones on the surprisingly funky Wild Like Wine, but, as with so many others, nothing you can't live without.
+OK, it was 1972 and lyrical erudition was pretty thin on the ground, certainly in red-blooded rock circles; it's not as if anything's improved, is it?
+Tommy Sullivan guests on Mellotron on two tracks, with grungy, almost distorted strings on the rocking Ask Brother Ask and cleaner, higher ones on the surprisingly funky Wild Like Wine, but, as with so many others, nothing you can't live without.

 Dee Dee Ramone (US)